SXD390/EAG-V1-Assignment-6/README.md

 ## 🌟 High-Level Overview

 The Smart Kitchen Assistant is an intelligent agent that:
-- 🔍 Finds recipes based on user requests
+- 🔍 Finds recipes based on user requests(as of now only a dozen recipies are available as per static coding)
-- 📝 Checks available ingredients against recipe requirements
+- 📝 Checks available ingredients in user's pantry against recipe requirements
 - 🛒 Automatically orders missing ingredients
 - 📧 Sends email confirmations for orders
 - 👩‍🍳 Provides step-by-step cooking instructions